De-Junior/Teamflow/README.md

 - Centralized Zod validation schemas shared between client forms and API routes
 - Consistent tenant-scoped repository pattern instead of ad hoc Prisma calls
 - ESLint (Next.js core-web-vitals + TypeScript config) and Prettier with Tailwind class sorting
+- Prisma seed script (`prisma/seed.ts`) that provisions a fully populated demo organization — recruiters or reviewers can log in immediately and see real data rather than an empty account (see [Demo Data / Seeding](#demo-data--seeding))

 ### Planned (scaffolded, not implemented)
 The following packages are installed and partially stubbed but are **not functional yet** — flagged here explicitly rather than glossed over: